 If you belong to a family or large household looking to expand living spaces within your crowded home, converting the garage into a bedroom is a viable option.
-In fact, garage conversions are relatively common in places where real estate is pricey, since they are a good alternative to finding a bigger home or lot to fit the household in.
+In fact, a garage conversion is relatively common in places where real estate is pricey, since it is a good alternative to finding a bigger home or lot to fit the household in.

-Another consideration would be the rest of the stuff stored in the garage.
+Another consideration would be the rest of the stuff that you have stored in the garage.
 Most garages act as storage spaces for gardening tools and old appliances.
-By converting your garage, you are essentially evicting these items, and will need to find other places to store them – or throw them away entirely.
+By converting your garage, you are essentially evicting these items and will need to find other places to store them – or throw them away entirely.

 Depending on the size of your garage and the amount of redesign work, the costs can vary.
 It’s safe to say, however, that it will cost roughly half of what a home extension would.

-When estimating cost, consider what it takes to make garage spaces truly livable – such as new walls, polished flooring, windows, insulation, and heating and cooling systems.
-The price depend on the design process and construction and whether or not your new bedroom will come with its own bathroom.
+When estimating the cost, consider what it takes to make garage spaces truly livable.
+This includes new walls, polished flooring, windows, insulation, and heating and cooling systems.
+The price depends on the design process and construction and whether or not your new bedroom will come with its own bathroom.

-When you’re making home improvements that involve the stability of a building you will probably need a structural engineer and architect.
-These professionals will provide structural drawings, calculations, architectural drawings which will be approved by city.
+When you’re making home improvements that involve the stability of a building you need a structural engineer and architect.
+These professionals will provide structural drawings, calculations, architectural drawings which will be approved by the city.

-Once you’re set on all the aforementioned factors, the real work begins with insulation and damp proofing.
+Once you meet all the aforementioned factors, the real work begins with insulation and damp proofing.

-For starters, the garage roof will almost always need to be upgraded to ensure that it is insulated and watertight.
-It’s best to use new tiles and materials that match those of your existing roof, while converting a flat roof for a pitched one can make the conversion less obvious from an outsider’s point of view.
+For starters, the garage roof will almost always need upgrading to ensure that it has proper insulation and is watertight.
+It’s best to use new tiles and materials that match those of your existing roof.
+Because converting a flat roof for a pitched one can make the conversion less obvious from an outsider’s point of view.

-Another thing you need to build into your garage-turned-bedroom is the wiring; and plumbing if you’re looking to add a bathroom.
-Start with a thorough survey of the power lines and pipes in the house and garage, and pay special attention to those that lie in between walls that you might need to pierce for doorways and windows.
+Another thing you need to build into your garage-turned-bedroom is the wiring and plumbing.
+You need this especially if you’re looking to add a bathroom.
+Start with a thorough survey of the power lines and pipes in the house and garage.
+Pay special attention to those that lie in between walls that you might need to pierce for doorways and windows.

 Make sure to consult with professionals before making any changes.
-It is advisable to equip the new bedroom with its own miniature circuit breaker, and add at least one new 20-amp circuit to handle all electric needs.
-If your garage is detached, wiring is still possible by running it through an underground conduit.
-If you can, future-proof your converted garage by preparing plenty of electrical points and even a phone point, just in case future occupants would need them.
+It is advisable to equip the new bedroom with its own miniature circuit breaker.
+Also, add at least one new 20-amp circuit to handle all electric needs.
+If you have a detached garage, the wiring is still possible by running it through an underground conduit.
+If you can, future-proof your converted garage by preparing plenty of electrical points and even a phone point.
+This helps future occupants that might need them.

 Windows should be energy-efficient and double-glazed to keep the cold out.
-Make sure they comply with your local fire safety regulations and, whenever possible, match the existing windows of your home to camouflage the conversion.
+Make sure they comply with your local fire safety regulations.
+Also, whenever possible, match the existing windows of your home to camouflage the conversion.

-For walls that face the garden or backyard, you can install floor-to-ceiling windows for even more light to come in and make the space feel much larger and airy.
-In the wall where your garage door used to be, you can also place windows on the new wall you need to build.
+For walls that face the garden or backyard, you can install floor-to-ceiling windows.
+This brings even more light in and makes the space feel much larger and airy.
+In the wall where your garage door used to be, you can also place windows on the new wall.

-Once all of the above is done, the only thing left to do is to make your new room inviting for its new owner.
+After the above steps, what remains to do is to make your new room inviting for its new owner.
 A comfy bed is a great start, and so is a dresser or wardrobe.
 Make sure to include new drapes or curtains for privacy, as well as rugs to keep the area cozy.

 As for color, Leesa details how certain hues evoke specific feelings, and the color associations can be used to create the kind of environment the owner wants.
-For instance, blue is known to be calming and can help the occupant relax with its ties to water, sky, trustworthiness, and stability.
-Green, on the other hand, communicates freshness, health, and new beginnings – another excellent choice for a new conversion from a garage to a bedroom.
+For instance, people consider blue to be calming.
+Therefore, it can help the occupant relax with its ties to water, sky, trustworthiness, and stability.
+Green, on the other hand, communicates freshness, health, and new beginnings.
+This is another excellent choice for a new conversion from a garage to a bedroom.

 To create a more cohesive look for your interiors, ensure that the décor in your new bedroom – from flooring type to lights – more or less matches the existing look of the adjoining hallway or room.

-All in all, garage conversions, while not for everyone, can be rewarding for those who plan well and pay attention to detail.
-If you have any questions, or other tips you’d like to share, feel free to leave a comment!
+Garage conversions, while not for everyone, can be rewarding for those who plan well and pay attention to detail.
+If you have any questions or other tips you’d like to share, feel free to leave a comment!